 April is National Poetry Month!

 The challenge is to write one poem a day for 30 days.
 Each day, there will be a prompt posted on the blog.
 That post is both your prompt for the day, and the place where you will leave your poem for that day.
-You’ll post your poem to the comments, and email me your completed poems at the end of the month.
+You can post your poem to the comments, and email me your completed poems at the end of the month.

 Not ready for the challenge?
 No worries.
 As always, what you do here — and what level of participation you choose — is up to you.
-Write, and share, as much or as little as you like this month, whether it’s 1 day or 30.
+Write, and share, as much or as little as you like this month, whether it’s 1 poem or 30.
 The prompts are here to work for you, not to make you feel restrained or constrained in any way.
 You can submit your poems to any of the prompts on any day, it doesn’t need to be the same day.
-For example if you missed day 1, and now it’s day 10, you can still write a poem for day 1 and submit it to the post.
+For example if you missed day 1, and now it’s day 10, you can still write a poem for day 1.
+You also don’t have to write to the prompt.

 • It’s not about quality, it’s about quantity.
 Even if you don’t normally write poetry, you should participate in this great exercise!

-•Email Mrs. Emery if you want to participate.
+• Email Mrs. Emery if you want to participate with your poem goal.

 • Poems due by April 30th.